cycle/docs/advanced/sync-schema.md

-# Syncronizing Database Schema
+# Synchronizing Database Schema
-Cycle ORM provides multiple way to automatically configure database schema based on entity declarations.
+Cycle ORM provides multiple ways to automatically configure database schema based on entity declarations.

 ## Automatic Syncronization
 First approach would involve automatic schema declaration without any intermediate migration, to use it add `SyncTables` generetator to your schema compiler: